 Chlorine also contains bleach, has a distinct smell, and can irritate the skin.
 On the other hand, bromine is widely known for having an imperceptible odor.
 Pool water treated with bromine has fewer bad eye or skin reaction reports.
 And since bromine has no bleach, water has less effect on clothes.

 When not used safely, breathing in bromine gas can give you a headache, watery eyes, and irritate mucous membranes.
-Getting bromine gas or liquid on the skin can cause irritation and even burns.
+Getting bromine gas or liquid on the skin can irritate and even burn.

 Irritation and allergic reactions can occur after exposure to both chlorine and bromine.
 However, according to the National Swimming Pool Foundation (NSPF), bromine is better for individuals with sensitivities.
 It does not emit a strong smell like chlorine and its byproducts are like chloramines.
 But due to its stability, it’s harder to rinse off your skin after a swim.